·

 On a personal level you may lack confidence in yourself, and believe that you’re unworthy of love and experiencing nice things.

-• Not feeling capable despite being able and actually doing the work
+• Not feeling capable, despite actually doing the work

-• Mental health issues, in particular anxiety & depression
+• Mental health issues, in particular anxiety or low mood

-• Feeling angry or frustrated a lot of the time
+• Feeling angry or frustrated with your work or progress

-• Unhealthy lifestyle choices – e.g. lack of sleep / over or under eating
+• Unhealthy lifestyle choices (poor sleep, over or under eating etc.)

 Impact